PeakRating.US by Continental Chess

 We have been allowing the use of unofficial ratings, more

-We also have major tournaments such as the World Open in which the top section is open to all, but the entry fee is more if not rated 2200/over or some other rating.
+We also have major tournaments such as the World Open in which the top section is open to all, but the entry fee is more if not rated 2200/over or some other USCF rating.
 Here too, you can use the one year peak to avoid the higher fee.
+Beginning May 12, 2024, we may not use players’ peak ratings to play up into sections which also offer FIDE norms, because FIDE uses only the player’s actual FIDE rating in effect at the time of the tournament to calculate FIDE title norms.

 The shopping cart cannot handle using peak rating, so enter the highest section it allows you to and email director@chess.us asking us to raise the section, or refund the difference if peak rating allows you to qualify for a discount.